carpentries/instructor-training/_episodes/11-practice-teaching.md

 it is a chance for instructors to learn from one another and be a supportive voice in the room.

 Finally, be kind to yourself.
-If you're a self-critical person, it is OK to remind yourself:
+If you are a self-critical person, it is OK to remind yourself:

 *   The feedback is not personal.